Special Tribunal for the Crime of Aggression against Ukraine: June 2025–present

-In June 2025, Pavel Latushko of the Belarusian opposition institution National Anti-Crisis Management stated his certainty that Alexander Lukashenko would be indicted by the Special Tribunal, since according to Latushko, Lukashenko's responsibility in allowing Russian forces to use Belarusian territory to invade Ukraine constitutes aggression under Article 3 of United Nations General Assembly Resolution 3314 (XXIX).
+In June 2025, Pavel Latushko of the Belarusian opposition institution National Anti-Crisis Management stated his certainty that Belarusian President Alexander Lukashenko would be indicted by the Special Tribunal, since according to Latushko, Lukashenko's responsibility in allowing Russian forces to use Belarusian territory to invade Ukraine constitutes aggression under Article 3 of United Nations General Assembly Resolution 3314 (XXIX).

 Law professor Kevin Jon Heller felt that the requirement requiring all judges to be of different nationalities removed the possibility of providing training to Ukrainian judges, since at most one Ukrainian judge could participate at any time.
 He objected to the range of possible penalties, arguing in favour of life sentences for leadership in the crime of aggression.
 Heller strongly objected to Article 23(1), which gives the Ukrainian Prosecutor General sole authority for initiating legal cases.
 He stated that the article effectively gives Ukraine control over the tribunal, which he suggests is unprecedented in the case of international criminal tribunals, and subjects the tribunal to the risk of political changes in Ukraine or corruption of the Ukrainian Prosecutor General.

 Kate McInnes, director of the Canadian law firm Arendt Chamber, stated that the temporary immunity for heads of state, heads of government, and foreign ministers provided in Article 23(5) of the Statute applies to the people most likely to be responsible for a possible crime of aggression (which is a leadership crime).
 Moreover, the perpetrators of the aggression against Ukraine are generally authoritarian (Russian, Belarusian, or North Korean) leaders who have consolidated power in order to retain it until their death (or until a regime crisis).
 Consequently, McInnes argues that the Statute has a practical effect of granting lifetime immunity to the perpetrators of the crime of aggression.
 This temporary immunity was not included in the report of the 1919 Commission on the Responsibility of the Authors of the War, which rejected such immunity on the grounds that such impunity would "shock the conscience of civilized mankind".
 McInnes thus sees the Special Tribunal as weakening international law.

+Chris Goebel of Public International Law & Policy Group saw the Special Tribunal as a significant development in international law, in that it is the first formal international tribunal for the crime of aggression created independently of the United Nations Security Council.